To ask a general zoning question

 1. Is your vacant lot buildable?

-You can call the Planning & Zoning hotline at 503-823-7526 to get preliminary information on whether it may be buildable.
+You can call General Inquiries to get preliminary information on whether it may be buildable.
 However, property owners need to provide copies of recorded plats, historic deeds, or other documentation that provides evidence of the creation and chain of ownership of the property in order for a planner to determine if a lot is buildable.
 Review of these documents is done through a Lot Confirmation application.
 A lot confirmation is an administrative review that verifies one or more lots, lot remnants, adjusted lots or lots of record, or combination thereof, have legal status as a property, that is eligible for development under the zoning code.

 2. What is a “Lot of Record”?